Trek 4300 Mountain Bike: A Rider’s Guide – 2025 Update

 Kids grow up fast!
 Around the time he got too big to fit the kid seat, I was getting interested in gravel bikes.

 I really did not want to spend on a new bike.
-By this time I had got my Specialized Stumpjumper as well.
+By this time, I had my Specialized Stumpjumper as well.
 I didn’t need a new, dedicated hardtail for mountain bike trails.
 Besides, the aluminum frame and components of the Trek 4300 were still in good condition.

-I modified the 4300 into a gravel bike, or rather a monster-cross bike.
-I put in drop bars and brifters from my trek road bike.
-(Check out how I converted the Trek road bike into a single speed as a side project).
+I modified the 4300 into a gravel bike, or rather, a monster-cross bike.
+I installed drop bars and brakes from my Trek road bike.
+(Check out how I converted the Trek road bike into a single speed as a side project)

 Trek 4300 Stock Components: Brakes, Gears, and Shifter